AzanHaider11/Vibe-Full-Stack-React-App-/README.md

 ## What is it?

-A fuly functional social media app where users can login post their own messages with edit and delete functionalities.
+A fully functional social media app where users can login post their own messages with edit and delete functionalities.
 Other users can also comment on posts.

 This Full-Stack application was done using react Next.js as front end and Firebase as the backend database.